The Education Act, 2011 established the statutory duty to ensure that young people – under 19 – in England have “access to careers guidance” support.

 - Its overall careers education and guidance programme is quality assured against the Quality in Careers Standard

-- The school/college builds upon its internal programme by securing specialist careers advice and guidance services from an external provider, close to the labour market, able to assist young people to make informed choices; such a provider should meet the accepted ‘industry standard’ for advice and guidance on learning and work, the ‘matrix Standard’.
+- The school/college builds upon its internal programme by securing specialist careers advice and guidance services from an external provider, close to the labour market, able to assist young people in making informed choices; such a provider should meet the accepted ‘industry standard’ for organisations providing advice and guidance on learning and work, the ‘matrix Standard’.

-- The externally-secured provider of careers guidance should employ professional careers advisers who are occupationally competent to professional standards as determined by the Career Development Institute.
+- The externally secured provider of careers guidance should employ professional careers advisers who are occupationally competent to professional standards as determined by the Career Development Institute. {Please also see this Guidance Note on personal careers guidance}

 We’ve consistently advocated this three-pronged approach to assure the quality of careers education and guidance for every young person in England incorporating accreditation under the Quality in Careers Standard.